casserole27/FMinteractiveratingcomponent/README.md

         }
     }};
 ```

+I used iteration/loops in an actual document/project to iterate over the radio inputs.
+In this case, document.queryselectorAll() selects everything tagged with an input and stores it to the variable "input."
+Using that variable, I can iterate over the inputs and apply an if statement.
+If the one that is checked is true, the value is submitted innerHTML of a span.
+This reinforces to the user which rating they have selected.

 Finally, after running markup and accessibility checkups, I made my own tweaks to the design.
 The provided colors did not give a proper contrast ratio for accessibility, so I changed the primary orange color to a slightly darker orange.